mendix/docs/content/en/docs/developerportal/community-tools/mendix-forum.md

     * You are automatically subscribed for email notifications on questions that you have asked
     * If you want to unsubscribe from these notifications, click **Unfollow This Question**

-{{% alert color="info" %}}
-The URL for each question is unique.
-{{% /alert %}}

 Below the question details are the answers to the question.
 Click the **▲** or **▼** button to upvote or downvote the answer based on how it addresses the question.
 You can also click **Comment** to comment on an answer.

 {{< figure src="/attachments/developerportal/community-tools/mendix-forum/questions_answer.png" >}}

+{{% alert color="info" %}}
+The URL for each question is unique.
+{{% /alert %}}

-### 3.3 Asking a Question
+### 3.3 Using a Question

 #### 3.3.1 Asking Your Question {#asking-question}

 {{% alert color="info" %}}
-It has never been easier to ask a question on the Mendix Forum.
-But before you submit a new question, be sure to search the Mendix Forum for similar questions that have already been asked.
+It's never been easier to ask a question on the Mendix Forum!
+But before you submit a new question, be sure to search for similar questions that have already been asked.
 There may be someone else who has already posted the same question!
 {{% /alert %}}

 To ask your own question on the Mendix Forum, follow these steps:

-1. Click **Ask a Question** on the upper-right corner of the **Questions** page.
+1. You can create a question by clicking **Create a Post** and selecting **Ask a Question**, or by clicking **Ask a Question** at the top of the **Questions** page.
 2. On the **Ask Your Question** page, fill in the following details in the editor:

     * The **Title** of your question (which is how Mendix Forum users will first see your question, so make the title descriptive and interesting)